denodrivers/postgres/docs/README.md

-Even thought the previous call is already pretty simple, it can be simplified even further by the use of template strings, offering all the benefits of prepared statements with a nice and clear syntaxis for your queries
+Even thought the previous call is already pretty simple, it can be simplified even further by the use of template strings, offering all the benefits of prepared statements with a nice and clear syntax for your queries

 ```ts
 {